June 29, 2010 - August 7, 2020

 Course Fee and Registration

-The six-week program fee of $8,500 covers tuition and fees, accommodation, and most meals.
-It also includes planned social activities and excursions.
-The home university must approve a student's participation in the course.
+The six-week program will cost a maximum of $8,500, depending on Michigan residency, and would cover tuition and fees, accommodations, and most meals.
+It also includes some planned social activities.
+All students will receive 6 semester credit hours for the work done in this six-week programs.
+These can be used towards satisfying the Unit Operations Laboratory course requirements, ChE or Technical electives.
+The home university must approve the students' participation in the course.
 A deposit of $3,000 is required with your course registration.
-The deadline for the registration is March 15, 2019.
-The balance would be due on June 1, 2019.
+The deadline for the registration is March 16, 2020.
+The balance would be due on June 1, 2020.

 The students must have acceptance from their home institution to attend.
 The program is designed for rising seniors who have taken equivalent courses in material and energy balances, thermodynamics, unit operations, and reaction engineering and kinetics.